rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Off-line transactions and online validation

 An off-line transaction is a transaction where both parties have no connection to the rest of the network.

-Because of the chronological ordering of the personal blockchains, a double-spend attack is only possible if conflicting blocks exist.
-To prevent these transactions from succeeding there is a need for the network to store all blocks and validate that they are valid and that there are no conflicts.
-This becomes the main challenge in creating a system for off-line transactions.

 Because of the issues discussed earlier in the section on double spending, scalability and decentralisation, there is no way of preventing someone from hiding any number of blocks from a previous transaction from the other party in a transaction.

-While these double-spendings will not propagate into the network.
+The problem is somewhat limited by the chronological ordering of the personal blockchains.
+A double-spend attack is only possible if conflicting blocks exist.

-To limit the scope of this problem, the EuroToken system maintains a distinction between transactions and their finalisation.
+To prevent these transactions from duplicating currency there is a need for the network to detect and prevent them.
+This storing all blocks, ensuring they are valid and verfying that are no conflicting blocks exist.
+This online check, becomes the main challenge in creating a system that supports off-line transactions.
+To limit this problem even further, the EuroToken system maintains a distinction between transactions and their finalisation.
 A transaction is first signed by two parties locally and included in their blockchains.
 All information required to do this is already stored in the wallets of the tho parties.
 After the signing of the transaction, it is finalised with the network, storing it and making sure it does not conflict with any other transactions known to the network.

 During the period that a transaction is not finalised, another conflicting transaction might get finalised before, thus leaving us with as double-spend attempt.
 When users are connected to the internet the risk can be reduced to zero.
 An online interaction can simply combine the finalisation step with the transaction, only transferring goods or services once the transaction is finalised.
 We envision this as the default way for users to interact, especially for large transactions.
+All unfinalised money is at risk of double-spending.
 Using the system described so far, there are multiple approaches to handling this risk in off-line transactions, each with their own trade-offs.

-This mechanism allows the transaction to happen off-line it the receiver accepts the risk that once they finalise online, the transaction might be rejected because another conflicting transaction already exists.
-Of course, in this case, the transfer of funds depends on the trustworthiness of the sending party.
-This mechanism prevents the spread of the effects of the double spending into the network, and limits the risk to the receiver.

-To lower the risk and damage of , certain systems might be put in place.
-For this, we build on the fact that transactions are always signed by both parties.
-This makes sure that a proof of double-spending always exists, and is obtained no later than the finalisation attempt.

-A way to ensure a user that they will receive the funds is by allowing senders to register their identity with their validator.
-The validator would sign a statement that the identity of the sender is known and that they will take legal action in the event of a double spend.
-This then optionally allows the validator to accept the risk of double spending.
-In the case of a double spend the validator would sign a special statement with the receiver, that invalidates the double-spent transaction, but transfers and finalises the funds from the validator instead.
-The validator will then pursue legal action against the sender for fraud.

-In the meantime the validator could block the sender to perform online transactions and checkpoints until they first settle the double spent funds.
-The details of what is both technically and legally possible here is a good subject for future research.
+The first is to hold the sender responsible for double-spending.
+In the case of a double spend, the sender is barred from checkpointing or gaining any attestations of trustworthiness until they repay the network.
+In the case that their debt cannot be repaid the network is on the line.
+In this case the creation of illicit money is considered an acceptable risk.

+The second and more realisic solution is to make the receiver bear the risk.
+In the case that a sender has sent the same money to 2 people only 1 can recieve it.
+This is handled at the point of checkpointing.
+The money simply goes to the receiver that finalised the transaction first.
+The other has to forfeit the received funds.
+At this poiunt the network can still hold the sender responsible, tainting their reputaion and not allowing them to transact off-line again.
+This can be achieved with a mechanism of occational attestation from their gateway, that no double-spends have been detected in by this user in the past.

+This system can also be expanded to full disaster proofness by allowing the receiver to off-line spend the money without having first finalised the transaction.
+The second receiver of this money will then have to accept that they are on the line if either the first receiver or the original sender end up double spending.
+At this point the choice can be made to hold the first receiver responsible for a double spend of the original sender or not.
+Potentially putting the first receiver in debt to the second receiver for some portion of the lost amount.

+Note that any solution that holds anyone responsible at a later point in time is vulnerable to a sybil attack, thus requireing integration with some form of identity system.
+This combined with the fact that transactions are always signed by both parties, we ensure that a proof of double-spending always exists and is created no later than the finalisation attempt of the second receiver.
+The validator can then pursue legal action against the sender for fraud.

+Our solution takes the simplest approach of putting the receiver at rist, and not allowing non-finalised transactions to be double spent.
+Any solutions that allows the respending of transactions are much more complicated since a UTXO model should be implemented.
+While this is not inherently incompatible with EuroToken, our solution has left this out of scope.

 ## Regulation of validators